 Indoor receptions are pretty much straightforward.
 You clear some space for the ceremony, dinner and any dancing or other party activities you want to include.
 But when it comes to outdoor receptions, there are a few more seriously important things to keep in mind:

 - Check the arrival route: Call your local town hall.
-If construction is planned for your area around the time of your wedding, you’ll want an alternate route.
+If construction is planned for the time of your wedding, you’ll want an alternate route.

 - Outdoor personal facilities: We already talked about this, but it needs to go on a checklist.